Ian Cross (RAF officer)

-Ian Kingston Pembroke Cross (4 April 1918 – 31 March 1944), was a British Royal Air Force officer and bomber pilot who was taken prisoner during the Second World War.
+Ian Kingston Pembroke Cross DFC (4 April 1918 – 31 March 1944), was a British Royal Air Force officer and bomber pilot who was taken prisoner during the Second World War.
 Notable for his part in the 'Great Escape' from Stalag Luft III in March 1944 when he was one of the men recaptured and subsequently murdered by the Gestapo.

 Pre-War

 Ian Cross was born in Cosham, Hampshire the son of Jeannie and Pembroke Cross a successful chartered surveyor, estate agent and valuer.
 His older brother Kenneth later became Air Chief Marshal Sir Kenneth Cross, AOC-in-C Bomber and Transport Command RAF.
 Ian Cross was a frail child and had a home tutor due to his early poor health.
 In 1918 the family moved to Hayling Island and there his health began to improve rapidly.
 He was educated at Churchers School, Petersfield until 1936 where he was recognized as a track athlete and Rugby football player and as a member of the school Officer Training Corps.
 Ian Cross left school and followed his older brother Kenneth into the Royal Air Force to train as a pilot.